This is the current version of this document. To view historic versions, click the link in the document's navigation

 (4) This policy applies to the investments of the University and its controlled entities.
 Controlled entities are included in this Policy's scope due to the impact they have on the University's consolidated financial position, financial performance, cash flows, and reputation.

 (5) Clauses 6(a), (11) and (25) do not apply to transactions that are entered into for the purpose of acquiring goods or services to meet operational requirements of the University and that are classified as ‘investments’ under Australian Accounting Standards.
-These investments will not be considered part of the Long Term Pool or Internally Managed Fixed Interest investments for internal reporting purposes.
-Transactions of this nature must be conducted in accordance with the requirements of the Procurement Policy and its associated documents, and the University's delegations of authority.
+These investments will not be considered part of the Strategic Investment Pool (SIP), Philanthropic Pool or Internally Managed Fixed Interest (IMFI) investments for internal reporting purposes.
+Transactions of this nature must be conducted in accordance with the requirements of the Procurement Policy and its associated documents, and the University's delegations of authority (see Delegations Register).

 Top of Page